 As the region continues to adjust, those who approach the process with patience, adaptability, and the right expertise will be best positioned to navigate South Florida’s new housing landscape.
 The days of easy sales and unchecked appreciation are gone.
 What remains is a market that rewards preparation, knowledge, and a willingness to meet reality head-on.

-About the Expert: Désirée Ávila is a board-certified broker with Charles Rutenberg Realty in Fort Lauderdale, where she works across Oakland Park and greater Broward County, helping buyers and sellers navigate South Florida’s evolving housing market.
-She holds ABR, GRI, and SRS certifications and focuses on guiding clients through shifting pricing conditions, insurance complexities, and the region’s increasingly nuanced real estate landscape.
+About the Expert: Désirée Ávila is a board-certified Realtor with NextHome Realty Professionals in Fort Lauderdale, where she works across Oakland Park and greater Broward County, helping buyers and sellers navigate South Florida’s evolving housing market.
+She holds 9 different real estate designations and certifications, is one of only 32 Board Certified REALTORS® in Florida and focuses on guiding clients through shifting pricing conditions, insurance complexities, and the region’s increasingly nuanced real estate landscape.

 This article is based on information provided by the expert source cited above.
 It is intended for general informational purposes only and does not constitute legal, financial, or real estate advice.
 Readers should conduct their own research and consult qualified professionals before making any real estate or financial decisions.